OlivierSohn/hamazed/README.md

 # What is it?

 A terminal ascii game I write to practice some Haskell!
-It has 12 levels, and I reached level 9 once.
+It has 12 levels, and I reached level 9 twice!

 # Backlog

-- find a better way to stop an animation than the hardcoded value used.
+- figure out how to store a state in the animations
 - explode animation should convert to gravity based when hitting the boundaries, and lose % velocity when hitting the bottom.
 Create a composing function: compose (explosion, 1) (gravity, INFINITE)